Skip to main content

 About

-Cepheus Protocol is a single player open world real-time strategy game with horror, post-apocalyptic and violence themes.
-It was developed by Halcyon Winds and was released on May 14, 2020.
-It received positive reviews from players.
+Cepheus Protocol is a single player and multiplayer open world role playing game with horror, post-apocalyptic and violence themes.
+It was developed by Halcyon Winds and was released on May 15, 2020.
+It received mostly positive reviews from players.

 Find patient zero before an alien virus takes over San Francisco and the cepheus protocol is enacted.
 Command your squad, save civilians, and stop the Pangu virus.
 Kill patient zero and save the world.